fuegovic/PedalinoMini/README.md

 Some example configurations are provides.
 The default configuration for [PedalinoMini™ Case 1](https://github.com/alf45tar/PedalinoMini-Case-1) is available as 'case1'.

-### iRig BlueBoard

-PedalinoMini™ can emulate an [IK Multimedia iRig Blueboard](https://www.ikmultimedia.com/products/irigblueboard/) using 'blueboard' configuration.
-Midi Mode 1 is on bank 1 and Midi Mode 2 is on bank 2.
-PedalinoMini™ emulation works on any MIDI interface and not only "MIDI over Bluetooth" as the original iRig Blueboard.

-### Fender Mustang Amplifier

-PedalinoMini™ can control a Fender Mustang I/II/III/IV Amplifier via MIDI.
-Additional [software](https://github.com/alf45tar/mustang-midi-bridge-win) is required to translate MIDI messages to the proprietary USB protocol used by Fender Mustang amplifiers.
-The bonus configuration is called 'mustang' and works with 3 momentary switches and 3 jog wheels.

 ## Display mode

 Where|What|Display|Description